Montagnes District

-Montagnes District (District des Montagnes /fr/, "Mountains") is one of fourteen administrative districts of Ivory Coast.
+Montagnes District (District des Montagnes /fr/, "Mountains") is one of the 14 administrative districts of Ivory Coast.
 The district is located in the western part of the country, bordering Liberia and Guinea to the west, Woroba District to the north, Sassandra-Marahoué District to the east, and Bas-Sassandra District to the south.
 The capital of the district is Man.

 Creation

 Montagnes District was created in a 2011 administrative reorganisation of the subdivisions of Ivory Coast.
 The territory of the district was composed by merging the former regions of Dix-Huit Montagnes and Moyen-Cavally.
 The district was suppressed in 2014 and restored as an autonomous district in 2021.